satellite-image-deep-learning/datasets/README.md

 * [ReforesTree](https://github.com/gyrrei/ReforesTree) -> A dataset for estimating tropical forest biomass based on drone and field data
 * [yosemite-tree-dataset](https://github.com/nightonion/yosemite-tree-dataset) -> a benchmark dataset for tree counting from aerial images
 * [Amazon Rainforest dataset for semantic segmentation](https://zenodo.org/record/3233081#.Y6LPLOzP1hE) -> Sentinel 2 images.
 Used in the paper 'An attention-based U-Net for detecting deforestation within satellite sensor imagery'
 * [Amazon and Atlantic Forest image datasets for semantic segmentation](https://zenodo.org/record/4498086#.Y6LPLuzP1hE) -> Sentinel 2 images.
-Used in [An attention-based U-Net for detecting deforestation within satellite sensor imagery](https://www.sciencedirect.com/science/article/pii/S0303243422000113)
+Used in paper 'An attention-based U-Net for detecting deforestation within satellite sensor imagery'

 ## Geospatial datasets
 * [Resource Watch](https://resourcewatch.org/data/explore) provides a wide range of geospatial datasets and a UI to visualise them